ufjschool/ob-s14/drafts/first/HauntedStory.md

 “These experiences are an important part of the human experience,” he says.
 “And no attempt to understand the human mind would be complete without considering these experiences.”

-Emilie Shinskie
+#Emilie Shinskie

 I was curious, curious about who these people were and skeptical about what they did.

 I walked into the Engineering Building on the UF campus at 7:50 p.m., looking for the white polo shirts he said they’d be wearing.

 On their website they claimed to be everyday people, passionate and interested in researching and investigating paranormal activity.

 Pete Bolejack, the founder of Florida Paranormal Investigations (FPI), and Stephanie Boothby, a member of the non-profit organization, shook my hand kindly.
 They were much gentler-looking than I had imagined and professional.
-	“ ‘ I’ve never told anyone this before because I didn’t think anyone would believe me; they’d think I was crazy.’
+“'I’ve never told anyone this before because I didn’t think anyone would believe me; they’d think I was crazy.’
 I hear that one line; I’ve heard it dozens of times,” Boothby said.

 Boothby and Bolejack help explain the unexplainable.
 Along with the rest of their team, they investigate all things bizarre: the noises, the smells, the sightings.

 “It’s about helping people, helping them not be afraid in their own homes, giving them ways to deal with what’s going,” Boothby said.

 Humbled.
 That perfectly describes what I felt the rest of the evening.
 Boothby and Bolejack weren’t ghost hunters and they weren’t seeking a high or a thrill, but wanted to help people, people experiencing the abnormal, the paranormal.

 “Paranormal activity is activity created by unknown forces that we do not understand,” Bolejack said.

 ***This is a basic intro for my section of the haunted story.
 I spent some time with the Florida Paranormal Investigators.
 They are a non-profit based out of Gainesville that investigates paranormal activity for the sole purpose of helping others.
 They were extremely interesting people.
 There is much more I need to flesh out (an hour and a half of interview audio to go through).
 After spring break, I plan to add more about why they do what they do, exactly what they do (what an investigation looks like, etc.), and their thoughts on paranormal activity.
 There is a small possibility that I will have a chance to witness an investigation as well and include that in my story.
 My contribution isn’t very complete at this point but I think has the potential to be pretty cool. ***